GroupCloudberry/CS-1830-Development/README.md

 To launch the game, simply open a terminal and navigate to the `src` directory.
 Then run `python game.py`.
 The window should appear shortly.

 ## Running: `simplegui` (CodeSkulptor)
-In the `src` directory, there is a subdirectory called `cs`.
+In the `src` directory, find a file called unified.py.
 Navigate into that folder, and find`game.py`.
 Copy the contents of that file into CodeSkulptor, and you should be able to run this.

 Bear in mind that under CodeSkulptor, certain functionality (e.g. the database) will not be present due to its incomplete support for the Python 3 standard library.